papyri/documentation/system_level/Fixing_Git_Repos.md

 for example, will only target the last 100 refs, sorted in descending order by creation date.
 Once the offending ref has been found, you can nuke it by plugging in `git update-ref -d $ref` at the end of the command above.

-that is, filter the list of refs using grep, strip out the hashes (show-ref output is in the form <sha-1> <ref-name>), call rev-list on each remaining ref, and delete the offending refs.